prince07124/fitness_tracker_python/README.md

 🚀 Features
 1.User-Friendly UI - Enter details like age, height, weight, step count, and more.

 2.BMI Calculation - Automatically computes your Body Mass Index.

 3. AI-Powered Predictions - Uses a trained model to estimate calories burned.

 4. Comparison & Insights - See how your stats compare to others.

 5.Dynamic Styling - Animated gradient background for an engaging experience.

 🔧 Technologies Used
-Python (Streamlit, NumPy, Pandas, Scikit-learn) Machine Learning (Random Forest Regression)
+Python (Streamlit, NumPy, Pandas, Scikit-learn), Machine Learning (Random Forest Regression) and
 Data Processing (CSV datasets for training & testing)

 📊 Data Sources